a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-1.md

 ### JSON Web Tokens

-JSON Web Token (JWT) is an [open IETF standard](https://tools.ietf.org/html/rfc7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+JSON Web Token (JWT) is an <a href="https://tools.ietf.org/html/rfc7519" target="_blank">open IETF standard</a> that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 JWTs are made up of three parts: header, payload and signature.
 These are converted to a URL-safe base64-encoded string and concatenated together.
 Each part is separated by "." (the <a href="http://www.fileformat.info/info/unicode/char/2e/index.htm" target="_blank">full-stop</a> or period character).

 The **header** will identify the object as a JWT and also identify the algorithm used to generate the signature (e.g., `{"typ": "JWT", "alg": "HS256"}`).
 The conversion to URL-safe base64-encoded string is shown below: